-Amy’s empathetic and good-humoured nature has made her a successful tutor with children and young adults (KS1 to A-Level) since 2013.
-She has continually helped students surpass their predicted grades by encouraging a creative learning environment that plays to their individual strengths and interests.
+Amy’s naturally empathetic and friendly nature has made her a successful tutor with children and young adults (KS1 to A-Level) for 10 years.
+She has helped students surpass their predicted grades by encouraging a creative learning process that plays to individual strengths and interests.
+Her teaching approach focuses on the intrinsic value of education, whilst helping students gain confidence in the key skills of essay writing, exam technique and the interview process for London’s top independent schools.

 “Amy is a fantastic tutor, very enthusiastic, engaging and has built a great rapport with our son conducting lessons in a fun and dynamic way.
 Amy is very patient and very good at passing on areas of focus and development so we have a clear indication on his progress.
 We are very grateful to Amy and amazed at our Son’s progress thanks to her guidance, her sessions are fun and engaging which helps to build up his confidence which in turn generates better results!
 I would highly recommend Amy as an effective tutor.”